FatherDivine/Powershell-Scripts-Public/FOG Snapins/MS Windows Online Updates/README.md

 ### Prerequisites

+No prerequisites oustide of this file (Initiate-MSWOU.ps1)...
+That's all you need.

 PowerShell, and not pwsh though it may work in pwsh (PowerShell Core) it is untested.
 Likely if pwsh gives errors, a legacy module would have to be imported.